Arizona Wildcats men's basketball: Sean Miller (2009−2021)

+First season (2009−10)

 Arizona hired Sean Miller from Xavier University to fill the head coaching position.
 He initially turned the job down before changing his mind and accepting the job on Apr.
 6, 2009 despite having never visited the Arizona campus.
-Miller was formally introduced as the 13th head men's basketball coach at Arizona at a press conference on April 7, 2009 at McKale Center.
+Miller was formally introduced as the 13th head men's basketball coach at Arizona at a press conference on April 7, 2009, at McKale Center.
 At the press conference, Miller acknowledged Lute Olson's impact on the Arizona program by addressing Olson personally: "One of the reasons I sit here today is because of the great legacy you built."
 Miller also promised U of A fans that they would enjoy the style of both offense and defense he would bring to Wildcat basketball.
 Miller's salary is $1.6 million per year; he will receive an additional $400,000 per season from Nike and media contracts during a five-year deal, as well as a $1 million signing bonus and other amenities such as season tickets to other Wildcat sporting events and the use of a private jet.
 Within three months of joining the program, Miller compiled a strong five-player recruiting class that ranked 13th nationally in 2009.
 After going 16–15 and missing the NCAA tournament for the first time in 25 years during Miller's initial 2009–10 campaign.